 SEO Isn't Dead.
 It's Evolving Into AI Visibility.

-The structural work that ranks you on Google is the same foundation that makes your store citable by AI shopping tools.
-Two case studies on this site (my own store and one client's) prove the same methodology produces both outcomes simultaneously.
-If you have been doing pillar-page-first SEO with clean schema, entity-rich content, and a real site architecture, you are not behind on AI visibility.
+The work that gets you found on Google is the same work that makes ChatGPT, Claude, and Perplexity recommend your store when buyers ask them for jewelry.
+Two case studies on this site (my own store and one client's) prove the same approach produces both outcomes at once.
+If you have been doing the three things below, you are not behind on AI visibility.
 You are ahead.

 This post is the answer I arrived at on my own store, then watched repeat on a client's store.
-The work that ranks you on Google is the same work that makes you citable by AI shopping tools.
+The work that ranks you on Google is the same work that makes you quotable by AI shopping tools.
 They are not two playbooks.
-They are two layers of the same architecture.
-The foundation layer is the work you have been calling SEO.
-The citation layer is the work you have been calling AI visibility optimization.
-They share more than they differ.
-The designers who have been doing the foundation work for the last two years are not behind on AI visibility.
-They are ahead, whether they realize it or not.
+They are two layers of the same approach.

 What I built on my own store